 By 1880, the 30-year-old Sarah was unmarried and working as a housekeeper in the Philippi area of Barbour County, WV.
 Her employer was 68-year-old farmer Nelson Newman.
 That year, her 12-year-old son George resided with her in the Newman home.

-In about 1889, Sarah married Charles A. Wright (1871- ? ), a native of Ohio.
+In about 1889, at age 44, Sarah married Charles A. Wright (1871- ? ), a native of Ohio.
 His name also has been given as "William."
 He was 10 to 15 years younger than Sarah.
 It was her second marriage, and his first.
-They had no children, but remained married the rest of their lives.
+They did not reproduce either but remained together the rest of their lives.

 Circa March 1907, Sarah was living in Philippi, and was a housekeeper.
 That year, she provided testimony to a federal government investigator in support of her widowed sister in law's efforts to obtain a Civil War pension.
 In the deposition, she revealed fascinating information about her life and heritage: